Adhi2648/Guvi-B49-Adhi/Day23-Task/README.md

 npm start  --- to start the server
 ```

-npm build dev --- to build the project
+npm run build --- to build the project

 ```